zoom/videosdk-web/docs/screen share.md

 ## Start Screen Share

-While in a instant meeting, you can share the desktop screen or a specific application.
+While in a video meeting, you can share the desktop screen or a specific application.
 Note:
   - The host can lock participants' ability to share their screen.
   - Call the `ZoomVideo.checkSystemRequirements()`, to ensure your browser is support screen share.